 - Resources to prevent COVID-19 in the Workplace – Government of Ontario

-- Partners in Prevention Health & Safety: Free Virtual Event Series – Workplace Safety & Prevention Services
+- Mental Health Resources – Workplace Safety & Prevention Services

 Stay up-to-date on the rapidly evolving situation, and on the nature of the virus itself, by frequently checking municipal, provincial, and national websites.

 - Centre for Disease Control (CDC) and Prevention: COVID-19 Resources